Adopted - February 2014

 Section 4 - Inactive Membership

-The Board may accept applications for inactive status on a case-by-case basis.
-If accepted the inactive member would leave his/her bond with the Corporation, but would be excused from paying the monthly dues.
-The value of the bond will be frozen at its value at the time of Board approval for inactive status.
-The member would not have the right to vote on Club issues and would not be allowed to act as PIC of Club aircraft.
-The Board may waive the PIC limitation when the inactive member is a designated Club instructor and is acting as an instructor for a member in the Club aircraft.
-An inactive member must apply to the Board for reinstatement to active member.
+The Board may accept applications for inactive status on a case-by-case basis The application to go inactive must be submitted in writing and must contain an explanation as to the reason for going inactive and must acknowledge any outstanding bills.
+If accepted, the inactive member would leave his or her bond with the Corporation, but would be excused from paying monthly dues and assessments.
+The member should make every effort to make sure all unpaid bills with the club are paid and that the bond is left at full value.
+The member would not have the right to vote or comment on club issues and would not be allowed to act as PIC of club aircraft.
+The Board may waive the PIC limitation when the inactive member is a designated club instructor and is acting as an instructor for a member in the club aircraft.
+An inactive member must apply in writing to the Board for reinstatement to active membership.
+If their bond was left in full and no bond funds were used to cover unpaid bills, the member, if approved will be re-instated to active status regardless of the number of active members.
+If less than the full bond has been at the clubs disposal, the member must wait for the next available membership opening, but must bring his or her bond to its original value while waiting.

 Section 5 - Combination Membership

-A combination membership is available for spouses and children of an active member.
-The additional members of the family will be required to purchase a 1/2 share membership bond and will be granted active membership status.
+A combination membership is available for spouses of an active member.
+The spouse will be required to purchase a 1/2 share membership bond at the current value and will be granted active membership status.
 Each member will pay full monthly dues and have one vote each in Club affairs.

 Section 6 - Membership Voting